 For example’s sake, Windows 10 is currently retailing on Amazon for roughly $88 whereas Kinguin currently offers the Windows 10 product key for a mere $26… I imagine that has got your attention.
 This being said, there is much speculation surrounding Kinguin and their product key legitimacy levels thanks to a publication that stated many of their game keys were purchased by hackers using stolen credit cards.

 Before we go any further though, let’s have a look at exactly how Kinguin works from a buyers point of view.

 I’m sure everyone has been there, a new game is released but you just haven’t got the spare cash to go out and buy it there and then.
 Well, it’s your lucky day, at Kinguin you can find all the latest AAA game titles at a fraction of the price thanks to the abundance of sellers currently using the marketplace to trade from.
 Whether it’s PubG or the latest Rage 2 code you’re after, Kinguin will surely offer a solution at a reasonable price.

-It's not just games that are being traded on Kinguin either, Windows 10, Office suite, Anti-virus software and other software options can all be purchased with the minimum of fuss.
+It’s not just games that are being traded on Kinguin either, Windows 10, Office suite, Anti-virus software and other software options can all be purchased with a minimum of fuss.
 So, how do I get started?